mafintosh/turbo-json-parse/README.md

 This is much faster than parsing for a generic object, as the schema information helps the parser know what it is looking for, which is why this is faster to JSON.parse.

+## Related

+See [jitson](https://github.com/mafintosh/jitson) for a Just-In-Time JSON.parse compiler that uses this module when the incoming JSON is stable and falls back to JSON.parse when not.

 ## License

 MIT